 Component Alternative 1B - Construct a Standby Well and Water Storage Facility Alternative 4 - Do Nothing Natural - erosion and slope stability Site is adjacent to slope for Teeswater River valley.
 Potential for impacts to slope during construction. • Moderate level of impact No impacts expected.
 O Minimal level of impact Natural - climate change Construction will require heavy equipment that will release greenhouse gases as emissions.
 Impacts related to construction may be reduced through equipment and materials selection.
 Back up diesel generator will be utilized during emergency power outages.
-Will provide storage of treated water (improve redundancy for emergency outages) System will lack storage in event of emergency outages, which may be more frequent with an increased frequency of extreme events. ● High impact Natural - excess soils Expected that construction will generate excess soils.
+Will provide storage of treated water (improve redundancy for emergency outages) Chow level of impact System will lack storage in event of emergency outages, which may be more frequent with an increased frequency of extreme events.
+High impact Natural - excess soils Expected that construction will generate excess soils.
 Contractor will be required to handle excess soils in accordance with O. Reg.
-406/19.
-C Low level of impact No impacts expected.
+406/19. • Low level of impact No impacts expected.
 O Minimal level of impact Natural - air quality, dust and noise Construction of facility will result in localized impacts related to air quality and noise during duration of construction activities.
 Residences located approximately 75 m to the west of the site.
-During operation, minimal noise, dust or air quality impacts are expected.
-Moderate level of impact No impacts expected.
+During operation, minimal noise, dust or air quality impacts are expected. • Moderate level of impact No impacts expected.
 O Minimal level of impact Social - source water protection Proposed site is located within WHPA B with a vulnerability score of 10.
 The water storage facility is not a significant drinking water threat, however construction activities O Minimal Level of Impact No impacts expected.
 O Minimal level of impact Social - local disruptions During construction water supply may be temporarily interrupted to install watermain connections to the site.
 These are expected to be short in duration.
 Access to the complex via James St. East may also be interrupted during construction of watermain connections.
 Notice will be provided to impacted adjacent properties as soon as possible.
-Residents may experience interruptions in water service if the well is taken offline for maintenance or in an emergency. ● High impact
+Characteristics of the site.
+These are expected to be short in duration.
+Access to the complex via James St. East may also be interrupted during construction of watermain connections.
+Notice will be provided to impacted adjacent properties as soon as possible.
+Residents may experience interruptions in water service if the well is taken offline for maintenance or in an emergency.
+High impact